This information is relevant to people who live in the UK.

 - Contact the Disabled Living Foundation for information about other special pill containers or alarms that you can buy.
 These can be used to remind you to take your medicine

 - Once your dose is stabilised, ask your GP if they would be prepared to give you prescriptions for enough medicine to last 2 or 3 months

 - Sign-up for your GP’s online service.
 This allows you to order your repeat prescriptions online.
 If you wish, you can also give access to someone else, such as a partner or carer, so they can order prescriptions for you

 - If your GP and pharmacist use the Electronic Prescription Service (EPS), they may be able to arrange for your prescriptions to go directly to your pharmacist.
 This means you no longer have to remember to order your prescriptions.
 The pharmacist will automatically do that for you.
 And some pharmacists offer a delivery service too.
-See NHS Choices to search for pharmacists near you.
+See the NHS website to search for pharmacists near you.

 Do I need regular blood tests?